Taken from the book Finding Margaret by John Hussey. Published 2011 by Countrywise Ltd. Copyright John Hussey.

 In the churchyard of All Saints Church, Childwall are two headstones of significant importance in the history of The Florence Institute.
 The first is a simple cross, placed in the grass without a single word to denote who it memorialises.
 The headstone is that of Florence Institute architect Cornelius Sherlock.

-The second headstone is in poor condition, with much of the leaded lettering missing, and a cross that needs fixing back into place.
+The second headstone is placed at the vault of the Hall family, in poor condition, with much of the leaded lettering missing, and a cross that needs fixing back into place.
 This is the final resting place of siblings Margaret Bernadine Hall, Bernard Vincent Hall, Evelyn Bernadine Hall and Florence Bernadine Hall.

 THE FLORENCE INSTITUTE